人才招聘

 Strategy Development

-• Lead and coordinate the development and implementation of international cooperation strategy, ensuring the alignment with organizational strategic priorities and the desired high-quality outcomes.
+• Lead and coordinate development and implementation of international cooperation strategy, ensuring alignment with organizational strategic priorities and achievement of desired high-quality outcomes.

-• Provide inputs to the organizational strategy and participate in strategy-related MT discussion as needed.
+• Provide input to the organizational strategy and participate in strategy-related MT discussion as needed.

-• Lead to develop and review the budget allocation within the domain of International Cooperation.
+• Lead development and review of the budget allocation within the domain of International Cooperation.

 Fundraising

-• Manage all fundraising-related activities for International Cooperation Department led by the ED, in line with the organization’s strategies.
+• In collaboration with the Strategic Partnerships team, manage fundraising-related activities for International Cooperation Department led by the ED, in line with the organization’s strategies.

-• Lead the preparation of concept paper and proposal for International Cooperation Department.
+• Lead the preparation of concept papers and proposals for the International Cooperation Department.

-• Provide inputs and feedback to all concept paper during regular update with the extended MT.
+• Provide input and feedback to all organization-level concept papers during regular updates with the extended MT.

-• Review and approve proposals before sending to the Strategic Partnership team.
+• Review and approve proposals in collaboration with the Strategic Partnerships team.

-• Support CEO/President and work collaboratively with the Strategic Partnership team in the fundraising processes, to foster effective communications and secure sustainable funding.
+• Support the CEO and work collaboratively with the Strategic Partnerships team in the fundraising processes to foster effective communications and secure sustainable funding.

-• Lead the team to report and update funders on the progress of related grants and projects and actively seek feedback and engagement, proactively communicate changes in strategic direction or changes in agreed-upon goals and objectives.
+• Lead efforts to report and update funders on the progress of related grants and projects and actively seek feedback and engagement, proactively communicate changes in strategic direction or changes in agreed-upon goals and objectives.

-• Serve as a strong ambassador, representing EFC externally and striving to build and maintain strategic partnerships with international stakeholders in public, private and non-profit sectors, advancing global climate governance and collaborations.
+• Serve as a strong culture ambassador, representing EF China externally and striving to build and maintain partnerships with international stakeholders in public, private and non-profit sectors, advancing global climate governance and collaborations.

-• Share knowledge, expertise, critical information and networks with partners to increase support and demonstrate shared purpose, leveraging all kinds of channels, including newsletter, meetings and conferences, informal communications.
+• Share knowledge, expertise, critical information, and networks with partners to increase support and demonstrate shared purpose, leveraging all kinds of channels, including newsletters, meetings and conferences, and informal communications.

 • Provide thought leadership and/or support to partners in the field with the shared purpose of growing the field.